theBaffo/buenro-backend-challenge/README.md

 # Buenro Backend Challenge - Accommodation Data Ingestion System

-A NestJS-based backend solution for ingesting accommodation data from multiple external JSON sources stored in AWS S3, storing them in MongoDB, and exposing a flexible filtering API.
+A NestJS-based backend solution for ingesting accommodation data from multiple external JSON sources stored in AWS S3, storing them in MongoDB, and exposing them through an API endpoint with filtering capabilities.

 ## Architecture Overview